-- India's premier and iconic elite club since 1975 Offers its members unparalleled ambience - and services • Present in seven key cities in India and Dubai (UAE), and is ready to be launched in London
+- India's premier and iconic elite club since 1975 - Offers its members unparalleled ambience and services - Present in seven key cities in India and Dubai (UAE), and is ready to be launched in London - Our flagship wellness brand providing holistic services based on the principles of Ayurveda, Naturopathy and yoga - Over 46 award winning and all natural spas

-Global Membership programme, embedded with enhanced global benefits and features, The Chambers proposition is even more unrivalled now.
+With the launch of the all-new The Chambers Global Membership programme, embedded with enhanced global benefits and features, The Chambers proposition is even more unrivalled now.
 Going forward, The Chambers would be a prominent contributor to the topline of IHCL, while continuing to remain steadfast in its philosophy of surpassing the needs of its members.